-I am a PhD candidate in the Department of Genetics at the University of Pennsylvania, advised by Dr. Marylyn Ritchie.
+I recently completed my PhD at the University of Pennsylvania, advised by Dr. Marylyn Ritchie.
 My research focuses on leveraging electronic health records and genomic data for disease trajectory and risk modeling.
 I am interested in extracting meaningful medical knowledge from temporal EHR data in order to answer questions about disease progression, clinical event prediction, and inter-individual risk variability.
 The guiding question for much of my work is, "what comes next for the patient?"
 This is really an umbrella for understanding common disease paths, what types of events/conditions cause deviation from a path, and what predispositions may catapult an individual down one path versus another.

 **I am currently looking for a postdoc to pursue research in the area of AI in medical imaging, a new space for me to explore how we can better diagnose patients and optimize reporting accuracy in their clinical care -- reach out if you are interested in chatting, collaborating, or just throwing around some cool ideas!**

 5.11.23 Sharing our disease trajectory modeling work at our poster at the SAIL (Symposium on Artificial Intelligence in Learning Health Systems) conference in Puerto Rico -- come say hi!

 4.11.23 Defended my thesis today entitled Epistasis and Evolution of Disease Trajectories in Multi-dimensional Study of Genomic and Phenomic Interactions!
 I am so grateful to my mentors, family, and friends for their constant support and love over my grad school years.
 Cheers to a new chapter!
 If you'd like to learn about some of my graduate research, check out my defense here: https://upenn.app.box.com/s/m134kr45umw2rdpcbd6n7upu8ip36l4g